 Idaho Private Investigator Licensing Requirements

-Currently, there are no private investigator licensing requirements in the state of Idaho.
-A business license may be required.
+Currently, there is no private investigator licensing requirement in the state of Idaho.
+However, a business license may be required.

 Idaho Private Investigator Associations

-- Private Investigators Association of Idaho – A professional organization created to provide a voice for private detectives and related professionals within the State of Idaho and throughout the United States.
-The Association offers its members extensive professional networking opportunities with other experienced investigators nationwide, and a place to share referrals, questions, sources of information and more in a friendly, non competitive, yet professional atmosphere throughout the state.
+Private Investigators Association of Idaho – The PIAI is a professional organization created to provide a voice for private detectives and related professionals within the State of Idaho and throughout the United States.
+The Association offers its members extensive professional networking opportunities with other experienced investigators nationwide, and a place to share referrals, questions, sources of information, and more in a friendly, non-competitive, yet professional atmosphere throughout the state.

-- Professional Private Investigators Association of Idaho (PPIAI) – The PPIAI website provide information and resources for existing and aspiring private eyes.
+Professional Private Investigators Association of Idaho (PPIAI) – The PPIAI website provides information and resources for existing and aspiring private eyes.